 Political Trade Unionism: Industrial Cooperation and the Construction of the Class Struggle in Fin de siècle Europe

-These thinkers claimed that unions played a central part in constructing a socialist workers’ movement because they created a moral identity among workers in addition to advancing their material interests.
-In their view, given increased differentiation within the working class, workers had diverging material interests.
+For these thinkers, unions played a central part in constructing a socialist movement because they created a moral identity among workers in addition to advancing their material interests.
+In the context of increasing occupational differentiation, workers had diverging material interests.
 Unions provided workers with a moral education that transcended those issues, enabling them to practice cooperation in production and generating a sense of class belonging.
-Unionists’ cooperative culture led them to acquire a political consciousness of the need for a socialist movement that could benefit society at large.
+These theorists also believed unions produced working-class leaders who influenced public opinion and passed social legislation in parliament.
+Given leaders' embeddedness in working-class life, they functioned as journalist-spokesmen and public orators who advocated for legislation that facilitated unionists' collective action.
+In this tradition, unionist media and oratory mobilized public opinion and secured legislation favorable to economic cooperation.

 This is a postcard showing the Arbeiterstrandbad or Workers' Bathing Beach in Vienna, Austria, shortly after its opening in 1912. © SPÖ Wien.